New York Rep. Jamaal Bowman pulls fire alarm in House office building but says it was an accident - Local News 8

 Leadership in both parties was informed of the situation once Bowman was identified in security footage, a source familiar said.

+He added that he will have a discussion with Jeffries regarding the incident.

+“This should not go without punishment,” McCarthy said.
+“This is an embarrassment.
+You are elected to be a member of Congress.
+You pulled a fire alarm, in a (matter) of hours before the government being shut down, trying to dictate that the government would shut down?”

-Rep. Lisa McClain, a Michigan Republican and member of the GOP leadership team, told CNN she is circulating a resolution to censure Bowman over the incident.
+Following McCarthy’s remarks, Rep. Lisa McClain, a Michigan Republican and member of the GOP leadership team, told CNN she was circulating a resolution to censure Bowman over the incident.
 She said she already has co-sponsors.

 Bowman, however, laughed off the GOP response to the incident on Saturday, telling reporters, “They’re gonna do what they do.
 This is what they do.”